Nevermore-FMS/nevermore-fms/README.md

 npm run develop
 ```

 Your worker should then be deployed to the local Nevermore instance and begin running immediately.
-More information on workers can be found in our documentation (TODO).
+More information on plugins can be found in our documentation (TODO).

 ## Contributing
 Want to help in developing the Nevermore FMS?
 Feel free to take on one of our outstanding issues, add your own features, or contact me for recommendations and help on things to work on. :smiley: